 The benches were padded and good for sleeping but there wasn’t much/any place to put our bags that felt like they were out of the way. – Rustynails

-To help you plan your layover or overnight sleepover, we are here to give you the low-down on what travellers have reported back to us about their time at Long Beach Airport.
+To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Long Beach Airport.

 What to Expect